Proposed anti-fake news law 'works for Singapore' despite criticism: PM Lee

 PUTRAJAYA: Prime Minister Lee Hsien Loong on Tuesday (Apr 9) defended Singapore's proposed legislation targeting online falsehoods, saying that it "works for Singapore".

-Reporters without Borders had earlier criticised the Protection from Online Falsehoods and Manipulation Bill (POFMA), tabled in Parliament on Apr 1, as "Orwellian" and "a major obstacle to the freedom to inform in Singapore".
+Reporters Without Borders had earlier criticised the Protection from Online Falsehoods and Manipulation Bill (POFMB), tabled in Parliament on Apr 1, as "Orwellian" and "a major obstacle to the freedom to inform in Singapore".

 READ: Singapore proposes multi-pronged law to combat online falsehoods